Who Bought Out Trane HVAC?

 While corporate ownership matters for manufacturing and distribution, what really impacts your home comfort is choosing the right local HVAC contractor.
 Whether you’re considering a Trane system or another brand, working with properly certified, experienced technicians makes the difference between a system that meets its performance specifications and one that underperforms.

 Trane Technologies continues investing in dealer networks and technical training, ensuring qualified contractors can properly size, install, and maintain their equipment.
-Our veteran-owned team stays current on all major brands' requirements through EPA 608 certification and manufacturer-specific training, giving Edmond-area homeowners confidence that their investment will deliver reliable comfort regardless of which brand they choose.
+Our veteran-owned team stays current on all major brands’ requirements through EPA 608 certification and manufacturer-specific training, giving Edmond-area homeowners confidence that their investment will deliver reliable comfort regardless of which brand they choose.
+If you’re weighing Trane against the rest of the market, our breakdown of Trane’s biggest competitor covers how the major brands compare.

 Get Expert HVAC Guidance 24/7

-If you're considering a Trane system or have questions about any HVAC brand's reliability and corporate backing, Triple Play Home Services provides honest, expert guidance based on nearly two decades of industry experience.
-We're available 24/7 to discuss your heating and cooling needs at (405) 474-6723, with the technical expertise to recommend the right solution for your specific home and budget.
+If you’re considering a Trane system or have questions about any HVAC brand’s reliability and corporate backing, Triple Play Home Services provides honest, expert guidance based on nearly two decades of industry experience.
+We’re available 24/7 to discuss your heating and cooling needs at (405) 500-5333, with the technical expertise to recommend the right solution for your specific home and budget.